 Parent roles are always important but begin to change in Grade 9.
 Whereas with younger students a parent may have contacted a teacher directly to ask a question on behalf of a student, in ninth grade we encourage students to take this initiative themselves.
 Parents may help students problem-solve, encourage students to seek out teachers, help students plan ahead and make choices, and secure support services if appropriate.

-On average, teachers expect 45 minutes of study or homework per class meeting for each subject.
+On average, teachers expect 45 minutes of study or homework per class meeting for each academic subject.
 We all understand, of course, that some students will be able to complete their homework more quickly than this average, while some students may take longer than the average.
 Because classes meet every other day, students can (and need to) plan ahead to get their work done for each class.
 In most cases, students are best served by doing their homework on the night it is assigned, so they can check in with their teacher the next day if they have questions.